 Note that most emulation software I've used (such as iSeries Access or

-Rumba) never treats these keys as field+ or field- -- but we thought it
+Rumba) never treats these keys as field+ or field- -- but we

 would be helpful, especially on a laptop where you might not have a